Stepping stones | A reluctant writer’s journey

 - Most days you just can’t believe your child will actually grow up, mature into a productive adult, and find his place in the world.

-Because over a dozen years ago, I was in your shoes.
+Because many years ago, I was in your shoes.

 At times, it’s hard to believe there’s a light at the end of the tunnel.
 Try as we might, they just don’t seem to get it.
 We plan out our year, buy curriculum, write lesson plans.
 We review spelling words again and again.
 And again.
 We go over grammar, punctuation, and capitalization.
 In our weary minds, we think that we might as well whack our heads against a wall for all the good it’s doing.

-With reluctant writers (boys in particular), it’s easy to grow discouraged and think you’ll never see growth or progress.
+With a reluctant boy writer (in particular), it’s easy to grow discouraged and think you’ll never see growth or progress.